Wakayama Prefecture

 The Decline of the Kishigawa Line

-Although now called Wakayama Railway, the line used to operate as Nankai Electric Railway Kishigawa Line.
+Although now called Wakayama Railway, the line was once the Kishigawa Line of the Nankai Electric Railway.

-The Nankai Kishigawa Line was built to help passengers visit the shrines in Wakayama but the number of users declined so dramatically that Nankai Electric Railway considered discontinuing the line.
-Then, a company in Okayama came forward to take over the business.
+The Nankai Kishigawa Line was built to help passengers visit the shrines in Wakayama, but the number of passengers declined so dramatically that Nankai considered discontinuing the line.
+Then, a company from Okayama came forward to take over the business.

 A statue of Tama at Kishi Station